Grove Price Tops $0.0000 (GVR)

-Grove (GVR) traded down 0.3% against the U.S. dollar during the 24-hour period ending at 15:00 PM ET on September 17th.
-One Grove token can now be purchased for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-Over the last seven days, Grove has traded 34.6% higher against the U.S. dollar.
-Grove has a market cap of $2.28 million and approximately $1,416.97 worth of Grove was traded on exchanges in the last day.
+Grove (GVR) traded 0.3% lower against the dollar during the 1-day period ending at 19:00 PM E.T. on September 20th.
+During the last week, Grove has traded up 34.6% against the dollar.
+One Grove token can now be bought for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+Grove has a market cap of $2.28 million and $1,416.97 worth of Grove was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.